corticalstack/corticalstack.github.io/_posts/2021-05-26-thesis-chapter7-conclusion.md

 * __Disambiguation of authors__ needs improvement

 * __Future work__ would include a custom tokenizer to prevent the splitting of hyphenated entities such as *T-cell*, which affects search, and experiment with other transformer models such as *Big Bird*, by Google, which is designed to capture longer text sequences

+In closing, I share a medical expert’s view of the vaccine landscape tracking element of LEAP:

+*The COVID-19 vaccine dashboard provides an overview of the global COVID-19 vaccine development landscape.
+It presents an impressive amount of vaccine development and related knowledge via an intuitive user-interface.
+Automatically generated visualizations of the preclinical and clinical development pipelines empower end-users to quickly and efficiently navigate and understand the landscape and how it is changing over time.
+Linked tabulations of knowledge allow users to quickly drill-down to more deeply understand the development and related details of any given vaccine or class of vaccines.
+The Dashboard is an invaluable resource for anyone working in the field of COVID-19 vaccine development.*